FailAcademy/learning/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 # Primary Keys in Action

 In Relational Databases, the PRIMARY KEY is used to define relationships between tables.
-To relate users to their items,we would use the PRIMARY KEY as follows, when creating the items table:
+To relate users to their items, we would use the PRIMARY KEY as follows, when creating the items table:

 ```sql
 CREATE TABLE "public"."items" (